a3huang/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-`ls`: lists files and directories in current directory \n
+`ls`: lists files and directories in current directory

 `ls -a`: same as above including hidden dot files (a)